joseph580307/node-red-contrib-bluemix-hdfs-temp-fix-20151010/README.md

 bluemixhdfs
 ========================
 This is a Node-RED node meant for connecting to the Big Data on IBM Bluemix.
 This Node-RED node can be used only within the IBM Bluemix environment.
-This node requires a bound IBM Analytics for HDFS service to work.
+This node requires a bound Analytics for Apache Hadoop service to work.

-In case there is no bound IBM Analytics for HDFS, then the node will warn about its inability to connect to the HDFS system.
+In case there is no bound Analytics for Apache Hadoop, then the node will warn about its inability to connect to the HDFS system and will not work.

 Install